weaveworks/vscode-gitops-tools/README.md

 # Azure specific recommendations

 - Make sure you have [successfully authenticated](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli) on your `az` CLI and have access to the [correct subscription](https://docs.microsoft.com/en-us/cli/azure/account?view=azure-cli-latest#az_account_set) for your AKS or ARC cluster.
 - The easiest way to get your AKS or ARC cluster visible by the GitOps and Kubernetes Extensions, is by using the `az` CLI to merge the config for accessing your cluster onto the default `kubectl` config.
-Use `get-credentials` as show in the [official CLI documentation](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az_aks_get_credentials).
-In order to enable GitOps in a clsuter you will likely need the `--admin` credentials.
+Use `get-credentials` as shown in the [official CLI documentation](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az_aks_get_credentials).
+In order to enable GitOps in a cluster you will likely need the `--admin` credentials.

 # Common issues